Twitter chaos deepens as key executives quit

-SAN FRANCISCO: Elon Musk's ownership of Twitter descended ever deeper into chaos on Thursday as key security executives resigned from the platform, drawing a sharp warning from US regulators.
+SAN FRANCISCO: Elon Musk’s ownership of Twitter descended deeper into chaos as key security executives resigned from the platform, drawing a sharp warning from US regulators.

-The walkouts came a day after the chaotic launch of new features introduced by Tesla and SpaceX owner Musk following his $44 million buyout of the influential messaging app.
+The walkouts came after a turbulent launch of new Twitter features following the Tesla and SpaceX owner’s $44 billion buyout of the influential messaging app.

-Musk on Thursday warned employees that the site was burning dangerously through cash, raising the specter of bankruptcy if the situation was not turned around.
+Musk warned employees Thursday that the site was burning through cash dangerously fast, raising the specter of bankruptcy if the situation was not turned around.

 “I’ve made the hard decision to leave Twitter,“ tweeted chief security officer Lea Kissner, who reportedly stepped down with other key privacy or security executives.

+Late on Thursday, Roth’s Twitter bio identified him as “Former Head of Trust & Safety at @Twitter.”

-Also out was Robin Wheeler, who held a key role linking Twitter with advertisers and was considered a key Musk ally inside the company.
+Media reports had said Robin Wheeler, who held a key role linking Twitter with advertisers and was considered a key Musk ally inside the company, was leaving but late Thursday she tweeted: “I’m still here.”

-The chaos followed the unveiling of the site’s long-awaited Twitter Blue subscription service, which allows users to pay $7.99 per month for a coveted blue tick, as well as a separate gray “official” badge for some high-profile accounts.
+The site’s update included a launch of the long-awaited Twitter Blue subscription service, which allowed users to pay $7.99 per month for a coveted blue tick, as well as a separate gray “official” badge for some high-profile accounts.

-But the release descended into cacophony on Wednesday when Musk scrapped the new gray label almost immediately, overshadowing the launch of the pay service, which is currently only available on the mobile app on iPhones and in the United States.
+But on Wednesday Musk scrapped the new gray label almost immediately, overshadowing the launch of the paid service, which is only available on the mobile app on iPhones and in the United States.

-The chaos drew a rare warning from the Federal Trade Commission, the US authority that oversees consumer safety which had put Twitter under watch for past security and privacy breaches.
+The chaos drew a rare warning from the Federal Trade Commission, the US authority overseeing consumer safety that had put Twitter under watch for past security and privacy breaches.

-“We are tracking recent developments at Twitter with deep concern,“ a spokesperson for the FTC said in a statement.
+“We are tracking recent developments at Twitter with deep concern,“ an FTC spokesperson said in a statement.

 “No CEO or company is above the law, and companies must follow our consent decrees,“ the spokesperson added, referring to past commitments by Twitter to obey US privacy rules.